 Bandwidth refers to the amount of data your connection can transmit in a given time.
 Think of it as a freeway.
 With a wider freeway (higher bandwidth), more vehicles (data) can travel.
 For businesses, higher bandwidth is usually preferable since you can do more at the same time.

-Do you have adequate bandwidth?
+Do you have enough bandwidth for VoIP?

 The amount of bandwidth you need depends on the number of concurrent VoIP calls you expect to make.
 Businesses that usually make and receive a number of phone calls each day (such as call centers) as well as those businesses that engage in bandwidth-intensive activities (such as collaborating on graphics, streaming content, etc.) need to secure an internet service with a higher bandwidth.
 However, companies that only partake in light internet activities can do with less.